Handling Touch Events

 This is the result on iPhone:

-There’s a small issue with the movements of the cursor on tvOS.
-The cursor starts moving always from the center of the screen:
+There’s a small issue with cursor movements on tvOS.
+The cursor always starts moving from the center of the screen:

-The reason why this is happening is because on tvOS touchesBegan resets the position of touch events in the current touches series.
+This happens because, on tvOS, touchesBegan resets the position of touch events in the current touches series.

-The easiest way I’ve found to handle this issue is to make the touch position relative to the last cursor position.
-To do so I add a lastPosition instance property in Cursor:
+An easy way to handle this issue is to make the touch position relative to the last cursor position.
+To do so, I add a lastPosition instance property in Cursor:

 1